Migration, refugees and asylum

 New technologies, shifting public and political attitudes towards people on the move and the challenges posed by climate change and conflicts across the world, will continue to shape processes of migration, mobility and transnational relations.
 More recently, the Covid-19 pandemic has brought into stark relief deep global inequalities that underpin the experiences of many mobile populations.
 The relationship between mobility and development is thus continuously changing in profound and unpredictable ways.

-How we are addressing it:
+How we are addressing it

 We pursue a range of innovative research agendas that explore and interrogate the relationship between varied and multiple forms of mobility and social, economic and political development.